In Home Care

 IHC is capped at 3200 places nationally.

-The department distributes places to each state and territory.
-IHC Support Agencies in each state and territory allocate places to approved services.
+The department distributes places to each state and territory and allocates places to approved services.

 A single place is equivalent to 35 hours of subsidised care per week, per child.